-Intent: Intent statements are presented to provide clarification to the advanced dental education programs in dental public health in the application of and in connection with compliance with the Accreditation Standards for Advanced Dental Education Programs in Dental Public Health.
+Intent: Intent statements are presented to provide clarification to the advanced dental education programs in oral and maxillofacial pathology in the application of and in connection with compliance with the Accreditation Standards for Advanced Dental Education Programs in Oral and Maxillofacial Pathology.
 The statements of intent set forth some of the reasons and purposes for the particular Standards.
 As such, these statements are not exclusive or exhaustive.
 Other purposes may apply.